SunCrescent/virtexpayment/README.md

 Features
 --------
 - Realtime order payment form with expiration count-down.
 - QR Code generation for payment form.
-Customers can pay with their phone which is extremely convenient
+Customers can pay with their wallet apps which is extremely convenient
 - IPN validation of total btc amount received in your account.
 - Order statuses updated depending on payment status.
 - Automatic invoice generation for paid orders